 Willis N. Hackney Library (1977) was named in honor of a friend of the College.
-The library, which provides a variety of seating for 250 users, is open an average of 87 hours per week to serve both the college community, its primary clientele, and Friends of Hackney Library and residents of the Wilson community.
-Hackney Library's first floor is for collaborative group study and peer tutoring, and includes group study tables and more casual seating, as well as a popular learning café with vending machines and diner-style booths.
-The library's second floor, known as the "Quiet Zone," is reserved for quiet study and features individual study carrels (some of which are equipped with computers networked to printers).
+The library, which provides a variety of seating for 250 users, is open 95 hours per week to serve the college community, its primary clientele, and Friends of Hackney Library and residents of the Wilson community.
+Hackney Library's first floor is for collaborative group study, and in conjunction with the Office of Student Success, for peer tutoring; it includes group study tables, movable white boards, and more casual seating, as well as the popular Learning Café with vending machines and diner-style booths.
+The library's second floor, known as the "Quiet Zone," is reserved for quiet study and features individual study carrels, and individual and group study rooms.

-The library's collection includes almost 125,000 volumes, more than 25,000 electronic books, and a substantial collection of non-print materials, including audiovisuals, streaming media, and the like.
-Hackney Library currently subscribes to more than 75 periodicals and newspapers in print format, and it also provides full-text access to more than 30,000 electronic periodical subscriptions.
-The Curriculum Lab, located on the second floor of Hackney Library, includes copies of textbooks and other resource materials used in North Carolina public schools from kindergarten through twelfth grade.
+The library's collection includes almost 123,892 volumes, more than 326,162 electronic books, and a substantial collection of non-print materials, including audiovisuals, streaming media, and the like.
+Hackney Library currently subscribes to over 197 periodicals and newspapers in print format, and it also provides full-text access to more than 60,000 electronic periodical subscriptions.
+The Curriculum Lab, located on the second floor of Hackney Library, includes resource materials used in North Carolina public schools from kindergarten through twelfth grade.
 Hackney Library is also a depository for selected U.S. Government documents and offers internet access to a wide variety of government resources.